 The Canadian tax year runs from January 1st to December 31st every year.
 The tax filing window in Canada is generally from the 26th of February to the 30th of April every year.

-If you want to file your taxes from one particular year, you will file it during the following year.
-For example, if you were in Canada on a Working Holiday during 2019, you will file your 2019 taxes in 2020, between February, 26th and April, 30th.
+If you want to file your taxes from one particular year, you will file them during the following year.
+For example, if you were in Canada on a Working Holiday during 2021, you will file your 2021 taxes in 2022, between February, 26th and April, 30th.

 A TD1 is a form that is used to determine the amount of tax to be deducted from your employment income.
 There are two types of TD1 forms, provincial TD1 form, and federal TD1 form.
 As a worker in Canada, you must complete a TD1 form when starting new employment, no matter if you are a working holiday participant or a student.
 The TD1 form will be given to you by your employer at the beginning of any of your work experiences in Canada.